On this page

 Industry standards or benchmarks can be useful to your pricing strategy.
-For instance, if you have worked out what price you need to apply to your goods and the benchmarks show that on average in your industry, competitors have a larger gross margin, this may allow for you to increase your prices which will go directly to increasing profit.
+For instance, if you've worked out what price you need to apply to your goods – and the benchmarks show that on average in your industry, competitors have a larger gross margin, this may allow for you to increase your prices which will go directly to increasing profit.

-Sometimes suppliers have recommended retail price which effectively means there is a fixed mark up on those goods.
-In this instance you will need to ensure that your gross margin will cover all your overheads at these fixed prices.
+Sometimes suppliers have recommended retail price, which effectively means there's a fixed markup on those goods.
+So in this instance, you'll need to make sure your gross margin covers all your overheads at these fixed prices.

-Of course we all know that if we are making good money on our products or service and we can increase our sales, then profit will increase.
+It's pretty obvious that if you're making good money on your products or service, and you can increase your sales, then profit will increase.

-- Profitable - where you have a high gross margin and low volume sales this should still deliver profit
+Where you have a high gross margin and low volume sales – you should still deliver profit.

-- Growth – where you have high gross margin and high sales volume
+Where you have high gross margin and high sales volume.

-- Strategic – where the gross margin is kept low to attract higher volume of sales.
-This is often used as a strategic plan to increase market share which can lead to the ability to increase prices down the track.
+Where the gross margin is kept low to attract higher volume of sales.
+This is often used as a strategic plan to increase market share, which can lead to the ability to increase prices down the track.